dppalomar/sparseEigen/README.md

 Usage
 -----

-This is a simple illustrative example:
+The following is a simple illustrative example.

+We start by loading the package and generating synthetic data with sparse eigenvectors:

 ``` r
 library(sparseEigen)